 Tools of the Trade

-Once Perseverance has successfully landed, it will begin its scientific exploration with the assistance of an array of tools, also known as science instruments.
+Perseverance will begin its scientific exploration with the assistance of an array of tools, also known as science instruments.

 Like its predecessor, Perseverance will have a number of cameras – 23, in fact! – serving as the eyes of the rover for scientists and engineers back on Earth.
 Nine of these cameras are dedicated to mobility, or tracking the rover's movements; six will capture images and videos as the rover travels through the Martian atmosphere down to the surface, a process known as entry, descent, and landing; and seven are part of the science instrumentation.